hmcts/chart-nodejs/README.md

 `helm test` will deploy a busybox container alongside the release which performs a simple HTTP request against the service health endpoint.
 If it doesn't return `HTTP 200` the test will fail. **NOTE:** it does NOT run with `--cleanup` so the test pod will be available for inspection.

+### Troubleshooting

+#### Docker image not found

-**NB**: For the purpose of testing this chart, we use the [Rhubarb](https://github.com/hmcts/cnp-rhubarb-frontend) frontend app image, especially as it exposes an `/health` endpoint.
+For the purpose of testing this chart, we use the [Rhubarb](https://github.com/hmcts/cnp-rhubarb-frontend) frontend app image, especially as it exposes an `/health` endpoint.

 In the case this image is not found on the registry when you run the `make` command, you can build it locally and push it yourself to the sandbox registry.